 Institute International Study

-Join us each year as we embark on a week of deep personal insight, group study/reflection centered upon birth, breath, and death, service, and remarkable exploration.
+Each year as we embark on a week of deep personal insight, group study/reflection centered upon birth, breath, and death, service, and remarkable exploration.

-Participants will engage in self-care practice, group study, service work, and meaningful interactions with local birth and death workers in Ireland.
-Participants will have the opportunity to honor and deepen their awareness of birth and death practices within the context of contemporary Irish life through classes, personal journal writing, meditation, yoga, Qigong practice, and group discussion.
-Participants will have the opportunity to meet via Zoom prior to the trip for a group study of Irish culture and history.
+Participants will have the opportunity to honor and deepen their awareness of birth and death practices within the context of contemporary Jamaican life through classes, personal journal writing, meditation, yoga, Qigong practice, and group discussion.
+Participants will have the opportunity to meet via Zoom prior to the trip for a group study of Jamaican culture and history.

 Register today!